tadeuszwojcik/win-notify/README.md

 ```sh
 $ bower install win-notify
 ```
-or just copy file win-notify.js file to your project.
+or simply copy file win-notify.js file to your project.

 ## Examples